nizarakbarm/Try_MailU/README.md

 # Try_MailU
-My Repo that contain terraform configuration of MailU
+My Repo that contain terraform configuration of MailU at Kubernetes